Lake Macquarie Launch

 Jean has, in her latest volume, found a convincing and rich poetry that makes us feel welcome and makes us value the work that poetry does, which is to say things with a “passionate syntax” on the margins of the sayable and allow readers to become participants in their own relationship to the world.

-1 thought on “Lake Macquarie Launch
+One thought on “Lake Macquarie Launch